 Mr. Chawla is responsible for the planning and management of short and long-term financial performance and reporting activities.
-He assists the CEO in setting the strategic direction and financial goals of the Corporation, and manages overall capital allocation activities in order to maximize shareholder value.
+He assists the CEO in setting the long-term strategic direction and financial goals of the Corporation, and manages overall capital allocation activities in order to maximize shareholder value.
 He provides oversight on risk management and governance matters, and leads the communication and relationship management activities with key financial stakeholders.

 Mr. Chawla joined Celestica in 2010 and held progressively senior roles in the Corporation before assuming the role of CFO in 2017.
 Prior to joining Celestica, he held senior financial management roles with MDS Inc., Tyco International, and General Electric.
-Mr. Chawla was appointed to the Board of Directors of Sleep Country Canada Holdings Inc., a TSX-listed mattress and bedding retailer, effective August 20, 2020.
+Mr. Chawla was appointed to the Board of Directors of Sleep Country Canada Holdings Inc., a TSX-listed mattress and bedding retailer, effective August 20, 2020 and he is currently the Chair of its Audit Committee.